Commitment + Clinical Leadership = Better Outcomes

 Fundraise

 There are many organizations that fundraise for research and programs for people with medical conditions such as celiac disease.
-Here are some options organizations that specialize in helping those with celiac disease:
+Here are some options for organizations that specialize in helping those with celiac disease:

-• Beyond Celiac – Beyond Celiac is a patient advocacy organization working to advance research and discover new treatments.
+- Beyond Celiac – Beyond Celiac is a patient advocacy organization working to advance research and discover new treatments.
 You can also register for their virtual walk/run event.
 Click here to sign up.

-• Celiac Disease Foundation – Founded in 1990, the Celiac Disease Foundation funds and supports initiatives including medical research, patient and provider healthcare education, and public policy advocacy.
+- Celiac Disease Foundation – Founded in 1990, the Celiac Disease Foundation funds and supports initiatives including medical research, patient and provider healthcare education, and public policy advocacy.

-• National Celiac Association – A non-profit organization to help educate people and advocate for those with celiac disease.
+- National Celiac Association – A non-profit organization to help educate people and advocate for those with celiac disease.

 Saber Healthcare is an organization dedicated to providing consultant services to long term care providers.
 This article is for informational purposes and is not meant to be seen as professional advice.
 Please consult with a medical expert before relying on the information provided.